Afterdie/oraca/README.md

 we winning this
-currently has nextjs tailwind(with sorting) shadcn
+currently has nextjs tailwind(with sorting) shadcn and redux toolkit